These 5 steps will show you the true face of unconditional love.

-These were the surprising words a wise friend had for me when I called to consult her after having a particularly bad fight with my boyfriend, Sanjay.
+These were the surprising, profound words a wise friend had for me when I called to consult her after having a particularly bad fight with my boyfriend (now husband), Sanjay.

 I left our Upper West Side apartment shaking with anger and hurt, storming down Broadway until I found a hotel to see if a room was available.
-I eventually returned home late that night, but realized that I had to do something different or our relationship would not survive.
+I eventually returned home late that night but realized that I had to do something different or our relationship would not survive.

 What was that new approach?
 It's what I have come to call Radical Acceptance.

 Radical Acceptance is the key to making a relationship not only work but thrive.
 I believe in the practice so passionately that I even wrote a book about it — Radical Acceptance: The Secret of Happy, Lasting Love.

 Radical Acceptance means loving someone fully for who he or she really is — flaws, shortcomings, weaknesses, and all.
 It is loving without judgment.
 Indeed, it’s going a big step further and replacing judgment with empathy and compassion.

 To radically accept someone means: I know of your flaws, failures, weaknesses, and shortcomings.
 I still love you, here and now.
 I won’t resist or resent these differences and shortcomings.
 I will try to extend them tenderness and make peace with them.

 Innumerable studies have shown that people feel better about themselves after they have given a gift.
 Radical Acceptance is gift-giving on steroids, creating an immense opportunity for the giver to feel better because it truly is the most powerful, valuable gift you can give to someone else — and to yourself.